 A SEP-IRA is a tax-deferred retirement plan for self-employed people and small business owners.
-It can be a useful tool for saving for retirement.
-Like all retirement savings programs, though, there are limits, rules and regulations you need to know about to get the most out of your savings.
-While a good financial advisor can help you navigate the finer points of retirement account rules, we’ll walk you through the most important limits and rules you need to know.
+Like all retirement savings programs, there are limits, rules and regulations you need to know about to get the most out of your savings.
+We analyze the contribution limits and deadlines below for SEP-IRAs, but a financial advisor could help you put a financial plan together for your retirement needs and goals.

 It’s important to note that you cannot make elective salary deferrals or catch-up contributions to regular SEP plans.
 You also cannot contribute property to a SEP-IRA.
 All contributions must be made in cash.
 If you accidentally contributed more than the limits allow, visit the IRS website to learn how to correct the contribution mistake.